 Ian Wickersham develops genetic tools that provide more powerful and precise ways to study the organization of the brain.
 His lab invents techniques for targeting neurons based on their synaptic connectivity and gene expression patterns in order to cause them to express genes that allow the neurons to be studied and controlled by neuroscientists and clinicians.
-The goal of Wickersham’s work is to potentially provide clinical neurology with more effective ways of treating disorders of the brain.
+The goal of Wickersham’s work is to provide neuroscience with more effective ways of studying the brain, and potentially to provide clinical neurology with more effective ways of treating disorders of the brain.

 One aspect of Wickersham’s work is to engineer systems to identify and manipulate neurons that are directly synaptically connected either to a targeted single neuron or to a genetically-defined neuronal population of interest.
 For his graduate thesis, Wickersham and colleagues pioneered the use of recombinant rabies virus as a “monosynaptic tracing” tool for neuroscience.
 A critical tool for connectomics, it identifies cells directly connected to a targeted neuronal group and allows them to be imaged or functionally manipulated based on their synaptic connectivity and gene expression patterns.